-Allow any rests: You can disable the rests feature.
+Allow rests/shots/holds: You can disable the rests/shots/holds feature.
 You might want to do this if you've got a song with a lot of rests in it and are then having difficulty recording a melody because you don't hear the drums providing the beat (due to the drums resting).
 If so, you can temporarily disable the rests so that you can record and listen to the drums.

-Allow any pushes: If for some reason you don't want a style or a song to have pushes, you can uncheck this box.
+Allow pushes: If for some reason you don't want a style or a song to have pushes, you can uncheck this box.